-- 14.2 Any employee required to work on a holiday will receive holiday pay at straight time plus pay for all hours actually worked on such holiday. - 14.3 If a holiday falls on an employee's normal day off and the employee is precluded from utilizing the day off because of work demands, the employee may receive a compensatory day off converted to annual leave or pay; provided, however, that such employee must request said annual leave at least five (5) working days prior to the taking of such leave, and the granting of said request must be approved in advance by the employee's department head.
+- 14.1 Employees shall be entitled to the following legal holidays: New Year's Day, Martin Luther King Day, Presidents Day (third Monday in February), Memorial Day, Juneteenth, Independence Day, Labor Day, Veteran's Day (November 11), Thanksgiving Day, Friday after Thanksgiving Day, Christmas Day and two floating holidays and any other day that is proclaimed a legal holiday by the Governor of the State of Washington. - 14.2 Any employee scheduled to work on a legal or observed holiday will receive holiday pay at straight time plus time and one-half $(1\frac{1}{2})$ for all hours actually worked on such holiday.
+If employee is scheduled to work on both a legal and observed holiday, employee will be entitled to holiday pay for the legal holiday only. - 14.3 If a holiday falls on an employee's normal day off and the employee is precluded from utilizing the day off because of work demands, the employee may receive a compensatory day off converted to annual leave or pay, provided, however, that such employee must request said annual leave at least five (5) working days prior to the taking of such leave, and the granting of said request must be approved in advance by the employee's department head.